Advanced Data Filtering with SQL

 The above statement selects order ID and customer name from orders and customers tables where the customer ID matches in both tables.

-To wrap it up, SQL provides advanced data filtering techniques that can be utilized to efficiently retrieve specific data from a database.
+In conclusion, SQL provides advanced data filtering techniques that can be utilized to efficiently retrieve specific data from a database.
 These methods include WHERE clause, AND, OR, NOT operators, IN operator, BETWEEN operator, LIKE operator along with wildcard characters, GROUP BY statement with HAVING clause and different types of JOINs.
 By mastering these techniques, you can handle complex data retrieval tasks with ease.

 Leave a Reply